-The Q&A functionality in Live Events is relatively basic and is not entirely intuitive.
-It isn’t that obvious that the function is even there, so it’s a good idea to remind your audience about the Q&A function at the beginning of your event.
+The Q&A functionality in Live Events is relatively basic.
+It’s a good idea to remind your audience about the Q&A function at the beginning of your event.
 Point out that it’s on the top right of the screen and for them to try it out.

 As a producer, you can make announcements in the Q&A section.
 An introductory message to all attendees can get the conversation started.
 To keep your live event more interactive, remind your audience about the Q&A function and refer to the questions throughout the event to steer the conversation to the audience’s reaction.

 Both producers and presenters can view and moderate the questions.
 A helpful suggestion is to have one person be responsible for Q&A moderation.
 The moderator can respond to questions privately, dismiss any irrelevant/inappropriate questions, or can publish the questions so that all attendees can see the question and then the moderator’s response.